Radøy: Name

-The municipality was named after the island on which it sits, Radøy.
-The Old Norse form of the island's name was (just) Röð.
-(The last element øy meaning "island" was added later.)
-The name is identical with the word röð for "row" or "ridge" (here in the sense "long island" sticking out of the ocean).
+The municipality is named after the island of Radøy (Rǫð) since the municipality encompassed the island.
+The first element is rǫð which means "row", "ridge", or "line" (here in the sense that it is a "long island" sticking out of the ocean).
+The last element, øy which means "island", was added later as a suffix to the name.

 Coat of arms

-The coat of arms was granted on 16 June 1991.
-The arms shows two black oarlocks on a yellow background.
+The coat of arms was granted on 14 June 1991 and it was in use until 1 January 2020 when the municipality was dissolved.
+The official blazon is "Or, two oarlocks in pale sable" (På gul grunn to svarte årekeipar.).
+This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The charge is a pair of oarlocks, one above the other.
 Oarlocks are on the gunwale of a boat and they support the oar and give force to the rower's stroke.
 Some of these objects have been found in several places in Radøy and the artifacts date back to the first century BC.
-The designer of the arms was Even Jarl Skoglund.
+The arms were designed by Even Jarl Skoglund.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway had one parish (sokn) within the municipality of Radøy.
 It is part of the Nordhordland prosti (deanery) in the Diocese of Bjørgvin.